From his vantage point as general manager of New York City-based Broadway Video Digital Media, a service bureau...

 With clients like the United States Tennis Association wanting old video and tapes converted to digital files, Broadway Video Digital Media purchased a standalone SAIT drive in 2004 from Seattle-based ISSI Data, which specializes in storage.

 "We populate the archives offsite," explains Van Dall, "and oftentimes we use large shuttle drives and sometimes tape.
 That's how we started down the SAIT path.
-But primarily
+But primarily the way people shuttle media now is on large drives in large Pelican cases or LTO-3."

 For its part, Sony isn't admitting SAIT's defeat to LTO, which the company also sells.
 "SAIT-2 drives have been offered for OEM integration into enterprise-class automation solutions, and Sony has a comprehensive strategy for supplying SAIT-2 media to the marketplace," states a company spokesperson in an email.
 SAIT-2, however, will be supported only by Sony's PetaSite libraries.
 Sony wants users to know, however, that the 8mm AIT format is still available; the company recently announced its fifth generation as well as new backward-compatibility features.